mikrdgz/recharge-docs/docs/recharge-hosted-checkout.md

 # ReCharge Hosted Checkout
 This article will walk you through using ReCharge's hosted checkout with your API integration.
-Create a checkout experience for customers directing to ReCharge’s hosted checkout by using Recharge’s [Checkout API](https://developer.rechargepayments.com/#checkouts).
+Create a checkout experience for customers directing to ReCharge’s hosted checkout by using Recharge’s [Checkouts API](https://developer.rechargepayments.com/#checkouts).
 This is the recommended checkout method when using ReCharge's API integration.
 The ReCharge-hosted Checkout presents an interface allowing you to process checkouts that will sync into the ReCharge system.

 There are two main steps to process checkouts via the ReCharge-Hosted Checkout:

 ![hosted checkout](assets/images/hosted-checkout.png)

-## 1. Sending a Checkout to ReCharge
+## 1. Creating Checkout Object
 When a user clicks the checkout button on the storefront (or any action that triggers the checkout process is taken), you will call your middleware to build the checkout object.
 You will `POST` your cart contents (or custom-built line items) to the ReCharge checkout endpoint, along with any miscellaneous properties (ex. utm parameters, discount code, etc.).

 ### Example POST to /checkouts